pavel-paulau/cbagent/README.md

 Notice that master_node parameter is dynamic, most collectors update it during stats collection.

+Optionally it's possible to restrict list of buckets and hostnames used for stats collection:

+    "buckets": ["bucket-1"]
+    "hostnames": []

+Empty list will disallow stats collection for given domain (bucket/server).

 Some collectors like atop collector require additional parameters, for instance:

     ssh_username  # e.g., "root"